There is a different set of strategies to bookkeeping and tax saving when you work in construction, engineering, or architecture in the Seattle area.

 As with any profession, you can set in place a plan to make the most of your tax dollar.
 But, as you already have a clear idea of what you’ll be doing within your profession, you have an advantage.
 There are common deductions available to those that work in architecture, construction, and engineering.
 We’ll just mention a few here.

-Clean energy manufacturing credits: this is common tax break that may be available to you and not to those in other professions.
+- This is common tax break that may be available to you and not to those in other professions

 The American Recovery and Reinvestment Act offered a tax credit for investments in manufacturing facilities for clean energy technologies.
 If you don’t already know whether you meet these requirements, it would be best to find out.

-Auto Deductions – are a common deduction for those in the industries of engineering, architecture, and construction.
+- A common deduction for those in the industries of engineering, architecture, and construction.

 - Standard Mileage Deduction: